FoxLisk/alttp-notes/rooms/Automation/Escape/35 Sewer Key Chest (aka Dark Cross).md

 DO NOT hold ^> entering this room.

-After a step up, you can then hold ^> to the corner, and use > to nudge around corner hugging bottom wall.
+After a step up (~16px), you can then hold ^> to the corner, and use > to nudge around corner hugging bottom wall.
-After grabbing the chest, face left and you can hold <^ to align with door (facing left lets you see the snake and bat RNG)
+Switch to < during the chest animation, and <^ around the corner to align with door.